 Part 2: Setting Up the Cement

-After the pushing the cement under the cames on both sides, flip the panel over and begin a firm rubbing to push cement into the gaps between the lead and glass.
+After the pushing the cement under the cames on both sides, flip the panel over and begin a firm rubbing to push addidional cement into the gaps between the lead and glass on this side.
 Sprinkle the used dust from the bench top over the panel and rub in all directions.
 This begins to set up the cement by helping to provide a stiff skin over the more fluid cement.
 Brush until the whiting is largely off the panel.
-Turn the panel and do the same for the second side.
+Turn the panel and do the same for the other side.
 Several applications of whiting/sawdust are required to give a sufficiently thick skin to reduce the amount of spreading, leaking or weeping cement.

 Once both sides have been done a couple of times, begin to concentrate the brush strokes along the lead lines rather than across.
 This will begin the cleaning phase and also begin to darken the came.
 Repeat this on the other side.